AnnaAde/AnnaAde/README.md

 Here are five of them.
 I'm waiting for the rest to come to me:

 1. App for shopping smarter.
-(That's all I'm saying for now, I'm not Ben Awading with details).
+(That's all I'm saying for now).
 2. Fashion line - starting with pockets that are pockets (not fakes) - because *function* can be and is fashionable.
 3. Organizational fixtures for desks, bedrooms, kitchens because I like my messes to be *organized* messes.
 Disclaimer: I'm mostly clean and neat with my spaces.
 4. Platform for songwriters to share songs/demos with artists (obviously with intellectual property protections in mind).